 While some teen parties involve cliques that prevent kids from mingling, others involve drinking and unsavory activities.
 Getting everyone involved in a few games helps kids socialize with everyone and it's a good way to show them they can have wholesome fun.

-Here are three tips on organizing your teen’s party games:
+Here are three tips for organizing your teen’s party games:

 - Allow your teen to have the final say in what party games they want to have available.
 While you can offer game ideas, don't insist your teen play games she doesn't want to play.
 Ask for her input about what she thinks her friends will want to do.

 - Have equipment for the party games ready to go.
 Whether you're playing a game that involves balloons, or you need paper and pencils, have the items ready to go before the party starts.